-The PSP Review was completed by Council officers in consultation with internal teams and targeted external stakeholders, including relevant State agencies and development industry.
-It was also peer reviewed by a planning consultancy experienced in various PSPs across Victoria.
-Where necessary, site visits were undertaken to confirm issues.
-The initial consultation informed the draft Review Report.
+The PSP Review was undertaken in-house in consultation with internal teams and targeted external stakeholders including relevant State agencies and development industry.
+Where necessary site visits were undertaken to confirm issues.
+The initial consultation informs the draft review report.
+A wider community and further stakeholder consultation will be undertaken on the draft review report.